Crossroads MVP

 - Target can be knocked Prone

-- — Resist Roll: Roll [B] vs. [A]
+- — Resist Roll: Roll [b] vs. [a]

-Path of Spellfighting
+Path of Swordcery

 - Trait

-- Spellfighter
+- Spellfighter Style

 - First Step